OussamaMouin/STM32G0CubeAssembly/README.md

 - [SourceCode: Interface's source code written in c++ implemented with QT](#project-2-mixed-signal-system-with-adc-and-pwm)

 ## Examples
 In this project we tested our developed interface generated configuration code to assure its functionality.
-The configured peripherals are the folowing:
+The configured peripherals are the following:
 <ul>
   <li>GPIO</li>
   <li>ADC</li>